91ahmed/JsonModifier/README.md

 require ('vendor/autoload.php');

 // Create new instance
-// The construct method take one argument which is the JSON file location.
+// The construct method take one argument which is the JSON file path.
 $json = new PhpJsonModifier\JsonModifier('json/items.json');

 // Start performing your operations.